inpsyde/composer-asset-compiler/README.md

 Actually, `true` means that defaults will be used *unless* different settings are provided at package level.

-To *force* the settings to be used to be the defaults, overriding any package-level configuration, it is possible to use `"force-default"` instead of `true`.
+To *force* the settings to be used to be the defaults, overriding any package-level configuration, it is possible to use `"force-defaults"` instead of `true`.

 For example: